johnjohnlin/nicotb/concurrent.md

 As long as the time steps are not mixed up, the results are valid.

 ### dont\_initialize in SystemC
-A small note is that, some lines are print before "Time step 0".
+You might wonder why some lines are print before "Time step 0".
 If you are familiar with SystemC, you can use a `dont_initialize()` to prevent this before `sc_start()`.
-This can be implemented by adding a pseudo-event called the initizlized event, we can allocate one extra event more than the number the user requests, and then `yield -1` force the thread to wait on that events.
+This can be implemented by adding a pseudo-*event* called the initialization *event*, we can allocate one extra *event* more than the number the user requests, and then `yield -1` force the thread to wait on that *events*.
 (Note: we somewhat abuse that `x[-1]` gives the last element in Python.)

 ```python